 In vivo data demonstrating elevated IL-6 levels in serum and skin biopsy samples of patients with SSc, associated with greater disease activity and higher mortality rates, provided evidence that IL-6 may play an important role in the pathogenesis of SSc.
 In addition, serum IL-6 levels in patients with early SSc have been shown to predict the extent of future progression of skin disease.
 Supportive evidence for a role of IL-6 in skin fibrosis was provided by the bleomycin-induced mouse model of scleroderma in which an IL-6 blocking antibody reduced dermal sclerosis in both a prevention model and a therapeutic model.
 Furthermore, the extent of fibrosis was attenuated in IL-6 knockout mice.
 Additional preliminary evidence of efficacy came from two therapy-refractory patients with SSc, who experienced improvement in skin thickening after treatment with tocilizumab for 6 months.
 Myeloid cells have been increasingly implicated in SSc skin pathogenesis.
 In particular, alternatively activated macrophages appear to play an important role in the pathobiology of SSc by mediating fibrosis through the release of profibrotic mediators such as CCL18.

+Several literature searches through the US National Library of Medicine, National Institutes of Health were conducted before protocol finalisation on August 23, 2011.
+These included the search terms systemic sclerosis or scleroderma and a combination of systemic sclerosis with any of the following search terms: IL-6, biomarkers, CCL-18, review, modified Rodnan skin score, clinical trials, and interstitial lung disease.
+In addition, rheumatology textbooks written in standard English were reviewed, and an advisory board with experts in the field of systemic sclerosis was convened.